hn5092/KAP-manual/en/security/ldap.en.md

 ```
 kylin.security.acl.admin-role=admin
 ```
-When upgrading from the version below 2.5.4 to 2.5.4 or above, LDAP name shall be in lower case.
+When upgrading from the version below 2.5.4 to 2.5.4 or above, the uppercase and lowercase of LDAP name may keep original.

 ### Enable LDAP